deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Each site in the isotopomer is identified by its index in the list, which are numbered from 0 to 5.

-Next we create the :ref:`coupling_documentation` objects between the sites and place the Coupling objects in a list.
+Next, create the :ref:`coupling_documentation` objects between the sites and place the Coupling objects in a list.

 .. plot::
     :context: close-figs